-It's hard for me to analyze or do critical thinking on the energy therapy revolution.
-It's too strange.
-I am a marriage therapist.
-I do quite conventional, if sometimes also innovative, relationship counseling.
-I keep my feet on the ground.
-These new energy techniques take a leap of faith for me to try, a leap of faith that there are higher powers beyond what we conventionally understand.
+It's hard for me to analyze or do critical thinking on the energy therapy revolution, the most creative new ways of helping to relieve emotional distress I've seen yet.
+Creative sometimes means pretty strange, especially for someone like myself who mainly does quite conventional, if sometimes also innovative, relationship counseling.
+The new energy techniques take a leap of faith for me.
 Yet I've ceased to believe that they are hocus pocus and superstition.
-I've become a true believer because I've observed again and again how energy techniques can zap with immediate access into the specific early memories that are creating on-going life problems, and then can rapidly heal the trapped emotions that have caused years of emotional, and often also physical, distress.
+I've become a true believer because I've observed again and again how energy techniques creatively zap with immediate access into the specific early memories that are creating current life problems, then rapidly heal the trapped emotions that have caused the emotional, and often also physical, distress.

 I myself have therefore come to believe that everyone's subconscious brain has capacities for guiding healing that go way beyond what we normally give the brain, or the muscles that speak for it, credit for.